Analysis | What Is the ‘Quad’ Alliance and Why Doesn’t China Like It?

 1. Why are we talking about it?

 The group has seen new momentum under the administration of US President Joe Biden, who plans to travel to Japan May 17.
-He scrapped plans for a visit to Australia where Quad leaders had planned to meet on May 24.
+He scrapped plans for a visit to Australia, prompting a cancellation of the Quad meeting in Sydney on May 24.
+The four leaders will instead meet in Japan on the sidelines of the Group of Seven summit days earlier.
 When the leaders gathered for a summit in Tokyo last year, they announced a program aimed at curbing illegal fishing across the Indo-Pacific amid growing concern about the activities of Chinese vessels.
 That followed a virtual conference in 2021 — the first-ever gathering of the Quad leaders, which resulted in a pledge to fund India to accelerate production of Covid-19 vaccines and distribute them across Asia.
 The group wasn’t always this active.
 It lay dormant for years before being revived in 2017 by the US under then-President Donald Trump, whose government was intent on confronting China.
 Yet Trump’s erratic diplomacy left some allies hesitant to line up behind the US on China.
 When Biden replaced Trump, he pledged to work more closely with allies while continuing a tough stance on China.

 2. What are the group’s origins?